malakamahdy/RAG-Approach/README.md

 ### 4. Set up the `.env` File

-In the root folder of the project (same folder where rag.py lives), create a new file named:
+In the root folder of the project, `RAG-Approach`, create a new file named:

 ```
 .env